 Very much related to recipes is canning.
 For a lot of good information on Food Security, Canning, drying and so much more, I recommend the YouTube Channel Rose-red Homestead.
 Check it out, you’ll be glad you did.
 Also, the channel “Thrifty chic Housewife” is often recommended for demonstrating safe, tested canning recipes.
+BUT… no matter what you watch on any channel, double check the sources below for the tested version of the recipe you want to make.
+Even the best of them can make mistakes or not getting it quite right, since they might be learning or focusing on making the video.
+I found several such things, and there are also updates from time to time, so do your own research

 Also your best friend USDA’s Complete Guide to Home canning.
 Free online, I also got the book…just in case.
 Any Ball (or Bernardin) Blue Books that are not older than 12 years.
 Any Books or websites from USDA extension offices.
 For example, Colorado State University Extension or The University of Maine.